Hair Care

 4. Skipping prep before swimming

-If you’ve already swam without preparing your hair, you may want to treat your hair with anti-discoloration treatment, available cheaply at most stores.
+If you’ve already swam without preparing your hair, you may want to treat your hair with an anti-discoloration treatment, available cheaply at most stores.

 5. Not filtering your bathwater